Learning During School Closures or Other Circumstances

 Poudre School District's focus is to have all students participate in in-person learning at schools as much as possible.
-However, some students may miss being in school because of illness, quarantine, an emergency or other circumstances.
-PSD wants to ensure students can continue learning remotely when they can't be at school regardless of the reason for the absence.
+However, schools may have unplanned closures, like for inclement weather, or students may miss being in school because of illness, an emergency or other circumstances.
+PSD wants to ensure students can continue learning remotely when they can't be at school regardless of the reason.
 Teachers and staff will do their best to support students who are learning online.

 - Abridged video lectures

 - External or pre-recorded created videos (Envisions lessons, Khan Academy, other curriculum) on teacher learning pages or another platform (eg. Google Classroom, SeeSaw, MS Teams).

 - Synchronous, or real-time, learning opportunities on a platform like like Microsoft Teams.

 At elementary schools, teachers will coordinate remote learning with parents/guardians.
 See the learning schedule during school closures below on this web page.